FloresFelipe/LabVIEW-CLI-Wrapper/README.md

 ### Where it all began

-For sometime I was afraid of giving away of my handy state machine design pattern, as it is quite easy to implement and solves most part of my development challenges.
+For some time I was afraid of giving away of my handy state machine design pattern, as it is quite easy to implement and solves most part of my development challenges.
 Moreover, talking about LabVIEW OOP sounded like too much for my needs.
 In the last months, I've been giving away of those thoughts and developing everything I can in LabVIEW OOP.

 In my state machine, I noticed there were three fixed states that will always be there and they will always be executed in the same order: